MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 - **Checklist:** Contains a list of tasks for each of the steps in the flow chart.
 This checklist can be helpful in highly regulated environments to verify what you have done or simply as a quality gate for yourself.
 - **Investigation steps:** Includes a detailed step-by-step guidance for this specific investigation.
 - **Recovery:** Contains high-level steps on how to recover/mitigate from a password spray attack.
-- **References:** Contains additional reading and reference materials.
+- **References:** Contains more reading and reference materials.

 ## Prerequisites

-Before starting the investigation, make sure you have completed the setup for logs and alerts and additional system requirements.
+Before starting the investigation, make sure you have completed the setup for logs and alerts and other system requirements.

-For Microsoft Entra monitoring follow our recommendations and guidance in our [Microsoft Entra SecOps Guide](/azure/active-directory/fundamentals/security-operations-introduction).
+For Microsoft Entra monitoring, follow our recommendations and guidance in our [Microsoft Entra SecOps Guide](/azure/active-directory/fundamentals/security-operations-introduction).

 ### Set up [ADFS logging](/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging)

 #### Event logging on ADFS 2016

 By default, the Microsoft Active Directory Federation Services (ADFS) in Windows Server 2016 has a basic level of auditing enabled.
 With basic auditing, administrators can see five or less events for a single request.
-Set logging to the highest level and send the AD FS (& security) logs to a SIEM to correlate with AD authentication as well as Microsoft Entra ID.
+Set logging to the highest level and send the AD FS (& security) logs to a SIEM to correlate with AD authentication and Microsoft Entra ID.

 To view the current auditing level, you can use this PowerShell command: